kastnerc/totokos-backend/README.md

 ![Screenshot 2024-11-16 005545](https://github.com/user-attachments/assets/dbdcff0d-cc7b-42c0-b6a9-fdd29688d8ee)

-The config fils is very similar to the .ENV, and is used to give the proper information the database needs to start.
+The config files is very similar to the .ENV, and is used to give the proper information the database needs to start.
 It gets the database its destination, its port of use to connect online, and its dialect, which is a language the app uses to talk to the database with.
-It gets the information from the.ENV directly.
+It gets the information from the .ENV directly.
 Here's the Config below:

 ![Screenshot 2024-11-16 005121](https://github.com/user-attachments/assets/a605e151-3a9e-4754-8359-e69cce94bc92)